anquanscan/sec-tools/README.md

 [Malware-Development](https://github.com/AhmedRaja1/Malware-Development): Malware Development
 [w3a_SOC](https://github.com/smarttang/w3a_SOC): 元豚科技 - 基于日志安全分析做切入，做最好用的「云原生安全运维工作台」
 [kubeclarity](https://github.com/openclarity/kubeclarity): KubeClarity is a tool for detection and management of Software Bill Of Materials (SBOM) and vulnerabilities of container images and filesystems
 [steady](https://github.com/eclipse/steady): Analyses your Java and Python applications for open-source dependencies with known vulnerabilities, using both static analysis and testing to determine code context and usage for greater accuracy.  https://eclipse.github.io/steady/
+[Mikrotik-Blacklist](https://github.com/pwlgrzs/Mikrotik-Blacklist): Mikrotik friendly blacklist to filter all these damn hackers.